-Over the previous three years, we attended an average of 329 RTCs a year.
-Of the 987 RTCs that CDDFRS was requested to attend over the last three years, most have involved either the extrication of trapped individuals or making the vehicle safe.
+Over the previous three years, we attended an average of 335 RTCs a year.
+Of the 1,004 RTCs that CDDFRS was requested to attend in total over the last three years, most have involved either the extrication of trapped individuals or making the vehicle safe.
 Other types of work undertaken by operational crews at RTCs have included making the scene safe, offering medical assistance only and the release of individuals where there was no requirement for an extrication to take place.

 Regarding incident locations, there is a fairly even split in terms of where the RTCs have occurred.
-Although this is the case, both Darlington and Durham Districts have seen an increase in the number attended during 2017/18 compared to previous years.
-The majority of incidents attended included making the vehicle safe; extrication and/or standing by with no action needed.
+Although this is the case, Derwentside, Easington and Wear and Tees have seen a slight increase in the number attended during 2018/19 compared to the previous year.

-Risk 5 - Road tro Risk 5 - Road traffic collision's (RTCs)
+Risk 5 - Road traffic collision's (RTCs)

 Catastrophic

-Significant
+Significant \star

 Moderate •

 Minor

 Limited

-L .OW Medium Low Medium Medium High High
+L -OW Medium Low Medium Medium High High

-Likelihood Med dium High
+Likelihood Medium High

-Consequence Significant
+Consequence Sig gnificant

-Overall assessm Overall assessment ery High
+Overall assessment Very High